Skip to content

 >>> ols.plot_zscore().show()

-- Comparing indicators on different time frames involves a lot of nuances.
-Thankfully, all TA-Lib indicators now support a parameter that resamples the input arrays to a target time frame, calculates the indicator, and then resamples the output arrays back to the original time frame - a parameterized MTF analysis has never been easier!
+• Comparing indicators on different time frames involves many nuances.
+Now, all TA-Lib indicators support a parameter that resamples the input arrays to a target time frame, calculates the indicator, and then resamples the output arrays back to the original time frame.
+This makes parameterized MTF analysis easier than ever!

 Tutorial